Born in the final month of the year? Join us as we find out more about the December birth flowers and what meanings they hold.

 Tips For Buying Narcissus

 Shop with your nose as well as your eyes.
 Choose blooms that have a fragrance that speaks to you and smells as good as it looks!
+With that, you’re well on your way to start planting narcissus.

 Buying Flowers For A December Birthday